The Whanganui Journey Great Walk

 With that in mind, we were all apprehensive, not knowing what to expect.
-Thankfully, the quad bike took our barrels to the canoes, after we’d loaded them into position, we were off.
+Thankfully, the quad bike took our barrels to the canoes.
+Then, after loadeding them into position, we were off.

 Our last day, saw the landscapes change, we could almost feel civilisation, driving us on to Pipiriki and the finish.

 After about an hour and a half, a large pebble beach with the usual DOC campground, provided a stop for both us and what seemed like, every other canoe out on the river.
-With a very quick toilet break and snack, we wanted to get going again.
+Next, a very quick toilet break and a snack brought an energy boost, then we really just wanted to get going again.

 Eager to reach our final destination, we were soon back on the river.
 From now on, we had rapids to navigate, this was a new challenge and the hope that we’d stay dry and upright was willing us to get it right.